How to Announce Something Big with Video Content

 All you need to do is post this video directly to Facebook and call it a day.
 Then you’re done.
 That’s it.

-Work closely with your marketing or PR department to develop an effective strategy to execute your announcement.
-Once you know the scale of the announcement you’d like to make, then you can figure out the best way to share this announcement.
+Work closely with your marketing or PR department to develop an effective strategy to execute your announcement video.
+Once you know the scale of the announcement you’d like to make, then you can figure out the best way to share this announcement video.

 You may want to consider using the various social channels that your company is already active on.
 This can include Facebook, YouTube, Twitter, Instagram, and LinkedIn.
 Keep in mind that each platform has different requirements for how your video is going to be displayed.